oracle/dtrace-utils/doc/userguide/how-to/dtrace-howto-list-and-enable-probes.md

 3. Enable several probes by chaining them together in a request.

     You can construct DTrace requests by using arbitrary numbers of probes and functions.
-For example, create a request using two probes by adding the `BEGIN` and `END` probes.
+For example, create a request using two probes by adding the `dtrace:::BEGIN` and `dtrace:::END` probes.

-    Type the following command, and then press `Ctrl`+`C` in the shell again, after you see the line of output for the `BEGIN` probe:
+    Type the following command, and then press `Ctrl`+`C` in the shell again, after you see the line of output for the `dtrace:::BEGIN` probe:

     ```
     sudo dtrace -n dtrace:::BEGIN -n dtrace:::END